-He loves working with teenagers, adults, teachers and parents to build stronger bonds within the families and communities they belong to and is also deeply concerned with positive mental health and well being of all generations.
+He loves working with teenagers, adults, teachers and parents to build stronger bonds within the families and communities they belong to and is also deeply concerned with the positive mental health and well-being of all generations.

 When working with children all the rules and national guidelines for good practice are followed, always thinking of children first.

-Note: All Garda vetting protocols are followed strictly for all members of the Creative Together team.
+Note: All Garda vetting protocols are followed strictly by all members of the Creative Together team.